 Bio

 I am an Economics Ph.D. student at Boston University.
-My research interests are in Development Economics, Behavioral Economics, the Economics of Education and Political Economy.
+My research interests are in Development Economics, Behavioral Economics, Labor Economics and the Economics of Education.
 I was formerly a Senior Research Specialist at the Busara Center for Behavioral Economics, Nairobi, Kenya, where I managed Professor Johannes Haushofer (Cornell University)’s academic projects in the fields of Behavioral and Development Economics.
 I have also worked with researchers such as Edward Miguel (UC Berkeley), Dennis Egger (Oxford) and Toman Barsbai (Bristol).

 I was previously a Research Associate at INSEAD, assisting Professors Michael Freeman and Chun So Yeon in the Technology and Operations Management field of research.
 Furthermore, at Singapore Management University, I worked with faculty on projects in Development Economics and Economic Forecasting.